MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ml-forecasting-api-overview.md

 The Forecasting API, also known as the Time Series API, is designed to predict future values of a specific indicator based on its past, time-ordered observations.
 This API is useful for two reasons:

 1. The dataset required for training is simple – it primarily needs labels.
 Features aren't needed for forecasting.
-The only requirement is that labels must be sorted chronologically and that they must represent the same time interval.
+The only requirement is that values must be sorted chronologically and that they must represent the same time interval.
 2. Business applications are full of data, which is sorted chronologically.
 Approximately 30% of all tables contain a column of type *Date* and a column of type *Decimal*.

 ## Forecasting Model

 The Forecasting Model for [!INCLUDE [prod_short](includes/prod_long.md)] lets you analyze data in historical periods to make predictions about cash flow and inventory levels.
-This model uses the Execute R Script module to run the R scripts that calculate the forecast and determine its accuracy.
-The two input modules define the expected structure of the input datasets.
-The first module defines the historical data, and the second defines the global parameters.
+This model uses R code to calculate the forecast and determine accuracy.

 ### Input Data Schema